SAM Broadcaster Bad SQL!

 * Updated database structure for FireBird and MySQL to be more consistent across databases.

-However the database structure in RadioDJ is still performing like a star and its over 3 years now since I last installed my RadioDJ database from scratch.
+However you can backup the database in RadioDJ & its over 4 years now since I last installed my RadioDJ database from scratch.
+The joys of having a daily backup with the database setup tool.